wiremock/wiremock.org/_site/docs/overview.md

 ## WireMock Ecosystem

-WireMock has implementations and adapters for other languages and test frameworks.
+The WireMock ecosystem contains implementations and adapters for numerous languages and test frameworks.
-It supports adapters and implementations for various technology stacks, including Python, .NET, Golang, and Rust.
+It supports adapters and implementations for several technology stacks, including Python, .NET, Golang, and Rust.
-For the JVM ecosystem, there are libraries for Spring Boot, Quarkus, Kotlin, Testcontainers and other.
+For the JVM ecosystem, there are libraries for Spring Boot, Quarkus, Kotlin, Testcontainers, and others.
-WireMock can also run on Android support, and soon to provide official gRPC and GraphQL adapters.
+WireMock can also run on Android, and will soon provide official gRPC and GraphQL adapters.

 You can learn more about [WireMock Ecosystem here](https://github.com/wiremock/ecosystem).